shriram-jagan/pyminiweather/README.md

 Currently, PyMiniWeather dumps 2D slices of 3D and 4D arrays and reshapes them back to their original shape based on the inputs passed to the script `make_images.py`.
 The above script should dump contour plots of potential temperature (variable index: 3) in the `post/images` directory.
 Note that the `ntimesteps` in `make_images.py` refers to the number of timesteps that the data file contains which in the above example is not `3000` but `3` since the output was written every `1000` timesteps.

-Use `pyminiweather --help` to get more information on initial conditions that are supported by the solver.
+Use `${CONDA_PREFIX}/bin/PyMiniweather.py --help` to get more information on initial conditions that are supported by the solver.

 ## How to Write a PDE solver
 ### Governing equations and discretization